PopulateTools/ine-places/README.md

 - id: INE code
 - name: the official name in the INE
 - slug: a sanitized name, valid for URLs
-- lon: longitude of the center point
+- lon: longitude of the central point
-- lat: latitude of the center point
+- lat: latitude of the central point

 To obtain all the autonomous regions: